Dennis Koble interview

 Dennis Koble: Both Seamus and Van Burnham lacked any actual game-making experience, but were convinced they knew how to make games.
 Although, in the rest of the company's estimation, they didn't.
-They were both strong personalities, but as you, know many of us in the real games business also have very strong personalities, and inevitably it caused clashes and finally broke up the company.
+They were both strong personalities, but as you know, many of us in the real games business also have very strong personalities, and it inevitably caused clashes and finally broke up the company.
 I think that probably contributed to Seamus and Van breaking up, but I really don't know.
-They divorced right after the company troubles started to get worse.
+They divorced right after the company's troubles started to get worse.

 What I enjoyed most about IL was the pleasure of working with some of my old compadres from the Atari days. - in particular, Lyle Rains, Owen Rubin, Rich Adam, Ed Rotberg, Bob Smith, Rob Zdybel, and Ed Logg.
 Rob Fulop was never involved, unfortunately.